 —Olivia Cheng, Design Manager at Nava PBC (2018)Susan was a critical member of our design team as we worked on the new eligibility application for HealthCare.gov.
 Her efforts on early design patterns and UI guidelines helped lay the key foundations of the application’s design.
 In her work with our cross-functional team, her intuition led thoughtful design changes that brought users a sense of security and safety in an otherwise arduous process.
 She persisted in transforming complex requirements into intuitive user experiences all while navigating the often ambiguous and challenging nature of discussions with policy subject matter experts and business analysts.

 Additionally, Susan’s unique blend of skills and talents enabled her to effectively lead design initiatives that moved us forward as a team.
 Her unique perspective helped us to develop further sensitivity and empathy across all of our work.

 How can design and sales partner for product success in an overcrowded market?

-In crowded and competitive market, the differentiator at Treehouse, an online code school, is the curriculum.
+In crowded market, the differentiator at Treehouse, an online code school, is the curriculum.
 Developed by an in-house team of experts of full time professors, the curriculum is robust and customizable.
 The challenge: Their content is behind a paywall in a market where freemium options are plentiful.
 I partnered with Sales & Product to identify design opportunities in the sales lifecycle and create design strategies for product performance in the enterprise market.
-2015-2016.